mmontone/acme/doc/developer-manual/index.rst

 ..
-Configurator documentation master file, created by sphinx-quickstart on Tue Jan 21 12:22:34 2014.
+Acme documentation master file, created by sphinx-quickstart on Tue Jan 21 12:22:34 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Configurator Developer Manual
+Acme Developer Manual
 =============================

 Contents: